ganelson/inform-evolution/proposals/0028-extension-documentation-revisited.md

 `inbuild` is very flexible: authors can have no headings at all, or can use just sections, or just chapters, or just examples, for instance.

+Example headings remain for the sake of backwards compatibility, but examples should now really be broken out into stand-alone text files.
+See [IE-0029](0029-extension-examples-and-testing.md).

 NEW: `inbuild` now generates one HTML page for each chapter, along with a title page for the extension.
 (If the extension contains matter before the first chapter heading, this is considered introductory and appears on the